 - The custodian information can be processed in a federated manner using homomorphic encryption (HE), which allows one party to perform computations on encrypted data without decrypting them.
 This way, the platform can integrate and query the custodian information from different banks without exposing their raw data.

-By implementing Blossom Sky as a Virtual Data Lakehouse, the companies trading platform can improve its performance, functionality and competitiveness in the financial services industry.
+By implementing Blossom Sky as a Federated Data Lakehouse, the companies trading platform can improve its performance, functionality and competitiveness in the financial services industry.
 It can also create new opportunities for data monetization, innovation and collaboration among different market participants.

 Data is essential for the financial services industry to provide better products and services, improve customer experience, comply with regulations and gain a competitive edge.
 However, dealing with data silos is a major challenge.
 Centralizing data has been the traditional solution but it has drawbacks such as high costs, security risks and privacy concerns.
 Federated data processing offers an alternative solution that can reduce data costs and enhance data privacy and performance in financial services.
 This is an important consideration for institutions in the financial industry to excel.